Pia Getty

 Pia Christina Miller Getty (born 1966) is a socialite and heiress.

 Early life

-She is the oldest daughter of Robert Warren Miller, an American-born British businessman, and wife María Clara "Chantal" Pesantes Becerra, an Ecuadorian, and sister of Crown Princess Marie-Chantal of Greece and Denmark and Princess Alexandra von Fürstenberg, a trio famously dubbed "the Miller Sisters".
+She is the eldest daughter of Robert Warren Miller, an American-born British businessman, and wife María Clara "Chantal" Pesantes Becerra, an Ecuadorian, and sister of Marie-Chantal, Crown Princess of Greece and Princess Alexandra von Fürstenberg, a trio famously dubbed "the Miller Sisters".

 Getty spent her childhood in Hong Kong and attended Le Rosey School in Switzerland.
 She briefly attended Barnard College in New York and later studied art history at Georgetown University.

 Career

 Getty is the American spokeswoman for the cosmetics company Sephora.
 She is frequently featured in Vogue, Vanity Fair, and other society magazines.

 Her first feature documentary film, China Power - Art Now After Mao, released in 2008, focused on China's burgeoning art scene.

 Personal life

 In 1992, in Bali, she married Getty Oil heir Christopher Ronald Getty, son of Jean Ronald Getty and grandson of Jean Paul Getty.
 The couple have four children, Isabel (b.
 11 November 1993), Robert Maximilian (b.
-30 April 1996), Conrad (b.
+30 April 1996; m.
+Russian-born model Ania "Anna" Chiz), Conrad (b.
 17 March 1998), and Maximus Aurelius (b.
 1 April 2002).
 They divorced in 2005.
 She is the godmother of her niece, Princess Maria-Olympia of Greece and Denmark.